grzegorzkiselev/Instagram-Saved-Downloader/README.md

 ## Installation

 Download the “unpacked” folder.
-Open chrome extencions page (chrome://extensions) and turn developer mode on.
-Refresh the page and press “load unpacked”.
+Open the Chrome Extensions page (chrome://extensions) and turn developer mode on.
+Refresh the page and click “load unpacked”.
+Upload the folder downloaded at the very beginning.
 Done.

 ## Usage

-Open Chrome Developer Options and open the tab called “Instagram Saver”.
+Open the Chrome Developer Options and open the tab called “Instagram Saver”.

-## What it can
+## Features of the app

-It can grab all the saved posts (single pictures and carouseles) and group it into folders by the author.
+To grab all the saved posts (single pictures and carousels) and group them into folders by the author.

-You can select the authors or specific media: after the script grab your data (you will completed status and media thumbnails), click on the preview and drag over — checkbox under the cursor will change their state according the clicked checkbox status.
+To select the authors or some specific media: when the script grabbed the data (completed status and media thumbnails appeared) click on the preview picture and drag it through — checkboxes under the cursor will change their states according to the status of the checkbox property clicked firstly.

-## What it can’t do
+## Possible to add

-Video downloading and carousels grouping is not provided.
-All the files have random unmeaningful names.
+Downloading videos, grouping of carousels and meaningful filenames could be provided.

 ## Disclaimer

-I’m a diletant and my code may not be that good.
-I hope it will work at least.
-If not — I’m sorry :—(
+I’m a beginner and the code may be not that good.
+I hope it's working at least.
+If it's not — I’m sorry and you’re welcome to open an issue.